Homological Mirror Symmetry for Hypertoric Varieties I: The representation theory of hypertoric enveloping algebras

 If there are two paths, through $\Bu$ and $\Bu'$, then the element $c_{\Bx,\Bu}\otimes c_{\Bu,\By}-c_{\Bx,\Bu'}\otimes c_{\Bu',\By}$ spans the set of relations.
-Its annihilator is $d_{\Bx,\Bu}\otimes d_{\Bu,\By}+d_{\Bx,\Bu'}\otimes d_{\Bu',\By}$, which spans the relations in $H^!$ by (\ref{codim1bang}--\ref{codim2bang}).
+Its annihilator is $d_{\Bx,\Bu}\otimes d_{\Bu,\By}+d_{\Bx,\Bu'}\otimes d_{\Bu',\By}$, which spans the relations in $\gradedHalg^!$ by (\ref{codim1bang}--\ref{codim2bang}).
 This deals with the case where $|\Bx-\By|=2$.

 Now, assume that $\Bx=\By$.
-The space $e_\Bx H_1\otimes_{H_0} H_1 e_{\Bx}$ is spanned by $c_{\Bx,\Bu}c_{\Bu,\Bx}$ for $\Bu\in \alpha(\Bx)$.
-Thus, $e_\Bx H_1\otimes_{H_0} H_1 e_{\Bx}\cong \K^{\alpha(\Bx)}$.
+The space $e_\Bx \gradedHalg_1\otimes_{\gradedHalg_0} \gradedHalg_1 e_{\Bx}$ is spanned by $c_{\Bx,\Bu}c_{\Bu,\Bx}$ for $\Bu\in \alpha(\Bx)$.
+Thus, $e_\Bx \gradedHalg_1\otimes_{\gradedHalg_0} \gradedHalg_1 e_{\Bx}\cong \K^{\alpha(\Bx)}$.
 We can map this to $\fd_{\K}$ by sending the unit vector corresponding to $\Bu$ to $\ps_i$ where $\Bx=\Bu\pm \epsilon_i$.
 The relations are the preimage of $\ft_{\K}$.

 By standard linear algebra, the annihilator of a preimage is the image of the annihilator under the dual map.
-Thus, we must consider the dual map $\ft_{\K}^\perp\subset \fd_{\K}^*\to \K^{\alpha(\Bx)}$, and identify its image with the relations in $H^!$.
-These are exactly the relations imposed by taking linear combinations of the relations in (\ref{wall-crossbang}) such that the RHS is 0. \end{proof} \begin{corollary} We have $\Ext(\oplus_\Bx L_\Bx, \oplus_\By L_\By) \cong H^!_{\la, \K}$, with individual summands given by $\Ext(L_\By,L_{\Bx})\cong e_\Bx H_\la^! e_\By$. \end{corollary} \begin{proof} Here, we apply Theorem \ref{thmprojectiveendomorphisms}; this equivalence of abelian categories implies that we can replace the computation of $\Ext_{A^\la}(L_{\Bx},L_{\By})$ with that of the corresponding 1-dimensional simple modules over $H^\la$ in the subcategory of modules on which $\ps_i$ acts nilpotently.
+Thus, we must consider the dual map $\ft_{\K}^\perp\subset \fd_{\K}^*\to \K^{\alpha(\Bx)}$, and identify its image with the relations in $\gradedHalg^!$.
+These are exactly the relations imposed by taking linear combinations of the relations in (\ref{wall-crossbang}) such that the RHS is 0. \end{proof}